Kingxukai/linux/Documentation/networking/packet_mmap.rst

 			The number of frames that can be buffered to be read with recvfrom is limited like a normal socket.
-			See the SO_RCVBUF option in the socket (7) man page.
+			See the woke SO_RCVBUF option in the woke socket (7) man page.

 TP_STATUS_LOSING	indicates there were packet drops from last time
 			statistics where checked with getsockopt() and